 This will be my shortest conclusion yet: bingo players don’t win over the long haul.
 Playing this style is not how to get good at Texas hold’em poker.
 Playing patiently so you can evaluate and process every player and hand is how to get good at Texas hold’em poker.

-How to Get Good at Texas Hold’em – FAQs
+How to Get Good at Texas Hold’em – FAQ

-A: The number one Texas hold’em poker tip I can give you is to play tight.
+The number one Texas Hold'em poker tip I can give you is to play tight.
 This will slow the game down for you so you can evaluate every aspect of the game and learn while you go.